About this page | DataPerfect | DrawPerfect | PlanPerfect | Presentations | WP Works | Home page

 This page contains brief notes on compatibility, updates, and links for miscellaneous DOS applications in the WordPerfect family.
 I have not included a separate section on LetterPerfect 1.0, which is a reduced version of WordPerfect 5.1 and uses the same printer drivers as WPDOS 5.1.

 For information on the WP Shell, Editor, and other WordPerfect Office programs, see a separate page on this site.

 This relational database was released by Novell for free public download, and was maintained afterward by its author, Lew Bastian.
 The last version released with a printed manual seems to have been DataPerfect 2.3.
-The latest version (2.6) is available from the DataPerfect User Discussion Group.
+The latest version (2.6) is available from the DataPerfect User Discussion Group (the link is to a copy of a DataPerfect Zip file at Archive.org).
 Some sample databases may be downloaded from Corel's FTP site.

 The WPDOS 5.x-compatible presentation and graphics program DrawPerfect 1.1 (and perhaps 1.0) can display high-resolution graphics with most current video cards if you install the newly-written WPDOS 5.1 VESA graphics driver by Michal Necasek.
 (See the note on the linked page about minor problems with DrawPerfect.)
 DrawPerfect can also use the newly written WPDOS 5.1 printer drivers found elsewhere on this site.
 A few inessential downloads may be found on Corel's FTP site.